motorDSM

 $ git clone git@github.com:ISISComputingGroup/EPICS-seq.git seq

-package (Arch) if needed.
+Install the re2c package (Arch) if needed.

-.
+Create seq/configure/RELEASE.local and set path for EPICS_BASE.
 (Note this package seems to forget to git-ignore the .local file.)

-on the next to last line.
+Edit seq/configure/RELEASE to add the missing '-' before the include for ISIS_CONFIG on the next to last line.
 This seems to be a typo.

 $ cd $SUPPORT/seq